 Donatello’s Bronze David

+Donatelly is a highly versatile artist with a 60 year career.
 There are two David sculptures here by Donatello and they are a few decades, yet worlds, apart.
-The Bronze David, as this one’s generally called, is probably a later work (from the 1440s).
+His Marble David was made for the Duomo (1408-9) and is his earliest commission; it was deemed too small but requisitioned by the city for display, similar to the fate of Michelangelo’s David almost 100 years later.
+The Bronze David, as the other one’s generally called, is a later work from the 1440s.
 The difference between the sculptures of the same heroic subject that Michelangelo would capture is generally accounted for by their destinations.
 This bronze work was created for a private environment, where it would be acceptably cheeky.
 For, speaking of cheek, check out the young boy’s expression, his odd “armour” that reveals more than it hides, and his very firm rear end!
+It was one of the first sculptures intended to be viewed “in the round,” that is from all sides, along with his Judith and Holofernes.
 A recent restoration has revealed traces of gilding on the decorative elements, and a richer bronze colour than we previously saw on this work.
-There is a third David in this room, of a similar size and also in bronze, by Verrocchio, which makes for additional comparison.
+There is a third David in this room, a little bit smaller also in bronze, by Verrocchio, which makes for additional comparison.

 The Competition Panels

 Like many things in Italy, both the dome of the Duomo and the decorations of the Baptistery were subject to a public “contest” in which anyone could enter by producing essentially a portfolio piece.
 For a set of doors for the Baptistery, there was a contest in 1401 that drew a few famous names including Brunelleschi and Ghiberti.
 Brunelleschi didn’t win, and went on to win in the architecture category (just kidding, but it played out something like that).
 Here at the Bargello we can see the winning panel by Ghiberti and the runner up by Brunelleschi.
+Neither were actually used in the final doors because the subject matter was changed.
 Participants were asked to represent the old testament scene of the Sacrifice of Isaac, and they had to include the father and son, as well as an altar, a donkey, a hill, two servants and a tree.
 Which of the two manages to compose all these elements in a more elegant manner?
-While Brunelleschi tossed in numerous judge-pleasing references to Roman art, Ghiberti did a better job on composition.
+While Brunelleschi tossed in numerous judge-pleasing references to Roman art, Ghiberti did a better job unifying the composition by creating a rocky mountain that separates the action from the supporting figures.

 Michelangelo’s Bacchus